Skip to main navigation Skip to search Skip to main content

 Biography

-I have published extensively on populism, media, and the far-right in international media and communications journals, including; Television & New Media, Critical Discourse Studies, The Journal of Language and Politics, Media and Communication, Communication Research and Practice, The Journal of Intercultural Studies, and Media International Australia.
+I have published extensively on populism, media, and the far-right in international media, communication, and political science journals, including; Television & New Media, Political Studies, Critical Discourse Studies, The Journal of Language and Politics, The Australian Journal of Political Science, Media and Communication, Communication Research and Practice, The Journal of Intercultural Studies, and Media International Australia.

-My research has been featured in a range of international edited volumes, including; The Routledge Handbook of Populism in Asia Pacific, Histories of Fascism and Anti-Fascism in Australia, The Ethics of Researching The Far-Right, and When Politicians Talk: The Cultural Dynamics of Public Speaking.
+My research has been featured in a range of international edited volumes, including; The Routledge Companion to Social Media and Politics; The Routledge Handbook of Populism in Asia Pacific, Histories of Fascism and Anti-Fascism in Australia, The Ethics of Researching The Far-Right, and When Politicians Talk: The Cultural Dynamics of Public Speaking.

-Most recently, my research agenda has focused on far-right humour and the global far-right's antigender movement.
+Most recently, my research agenda has focused on far-right humour, the global far-right's antigender movement, the role of generative artificial intelligence (AI) in extremist activism, and the threat of mis-and-disinformation to democracy and Australian scientific advancement.

 Research interests